Mountain View, California Therapists

 • The quality of clinical settings and average healthcare workers’ rate of pay varies greatly throughout the state

-Large percentages of current mental health workers were also found to be over the age of 60 (totaling 37% of psychologists and 45% of psychiatrists), which adds an additional layer of urgency to this pressing problem.
+Large percentages of current mental health workers were also found to be over the age of 60 (totaling 37% of psychologists and 45% of psychiatrists), which adds a layer of urgency to this pressing problem.

 Bringing Youth Struggles Into Focus